 Education Needed for Architecture Careers

 An architect is a licensed professional whose job involves planning and designing buildings, bridges and other structures.
-Architects also work with other professionals, such as landscape architects, engineers, urban planners and interior designers, when designing a structure.
-There are several different types of architecture degrees, including professional and pre-professional tracks.
+Architects also work with other professionals, such as landscape architects, engineers, urban planners, and interior designers when designing a structure.

 Bachelor of Science in Architecture